 - $425 million of its development budget will be used to drill two wells and complete three wells, install the tension leg platform and progress development of the Stampede Field in the deepwater Gulf of Mexico to achieve first oil in 2018.

-Hess will also add additional rigs in the Bakken and proedicts the region's net production in 2017 is forecast to average between 95,000 and 105,000 boepd.
+Hess will also add additional rigs in the Bakken and predicts the region's net production in 2017 will average between 95,000 and 105,000 boepd.

 Fourth Quarter Highlights

 Fourth quarter results include a noncash charge of $3.8 billion to “establish valuation allowances against net deferred tax assets as of December 31, 2016, as required under accounting standards following a three-year cumulative loss.”